 Submission of joint proposal

-- A single joint proposal should be submitted to EPSRC via the Joint Electronic Submissions (Je-S) system, with the UK applicants designated as principal and co-investigators and the Sao Paulo applicants designated as project partners.
-Include the applicant’s track record and scientific case for both components of the project in your case for support.
+- a single joint proposal should be submitted to EPSRC via the Funding Service,with the Sao Paulo applicants designated as project partners.
+Include the scientific case for both components of the project in your vision and approach section

-- A section on the Sao Paulo applicants must be included in the ‘track record’ section of the case for support document.
+- a section on the Sao Paulo applicants must be included in the applicant and team capability to deliver section

-- The total direct costs requested by the Sao Paulo applicants from FAPESP should be included in the Je-S form as a cash project-partner contribution.
+- the total direct costs requested by the Sao Paulo applicants from FAPESP should be included in the application form as a cash project-partner contribution

-- The justification of resources document must include a section on the costs requested by the Sao Paulo-based research groups, making it clear which costs will be funded by FAPESP and which costs will be funded by EPSRC if the application is successful.
+- the resource and cost justification must include a section on the costs requested by the Sao Paulo-based research groups, making it clear which costs will be funded by FAPESP and which costs will be funded by EPSRC if the application is successful

-- The Sao Paulo-based researchers must submit a copy of the proposal through FAPESP’s SAGe submission system concurrently with the UK Je-S application and according to FAPESP’s guidelines.
+- the Sao Paulo-based researchers must submit a copy of the proposal through FAPESP’s SAGe submission system concurrently with the UKRI Funding Service application and according to FAPESP’s guidelines

-Reviewers’ comments and the PI response to reviews will be shared with FAPESP once the funding decision has been made.
+Reviewers’ comments and the project lead response to reviews will be shared with FAPESP once the funding decision has been made.